alan-turing-institute/nowwhat/NowWhat/docs/design/design.md

    the form `hut23-nnn`.
    - Except there is a single, hard-coded project about time off or something.

-2. These are unique across all Forecast projects

-3. Each Forecast Project should exist on GitHub as an issue;
+2. Each Forecast Project should exist on GitHub as an issue;
    - and all these issues should be in the “Project Tracker”

-4. Each GitHub issue in
+3. Each GitHub issue in
    - Active;
    - Awaiting start; or
    - Finding people
    must be a Project on Forecast.

-5. Allocations of Forecast should have a Finance code (or the Project has a single Finance code).
+4. Allocations of Forecast should have a Finance code (or the Project has a single Finance code).

-6. Projects that are Active or Awaiting start should have allocations (past and future) whose total resource is close to, but does not exceed, the resource requirements.
+5. Projects that are Active or Awaiting start should have allocations (past and future) whose total resource is close to, but does not exceed, the resource requirements.

-7. The total allocation to a Finance code, in a Forecast project, past and future, is “about equal” to the total resource required and is anywy not greater than it.
+6. The total allocation to a Finance code, in a Forecast project, past and future, is “about equal” to the total resource required and is anywy not greater than it.
 “About equal” means “within 1 FTE-week.”.